ctlamb/CaribouIPM_BCAB/README.md

   filter(applied == 1) %>%
   left_join(demog %>% group_by(herd) %>% summarize(max = max(totNMF.upper))) %>%
   mutate(y = case_when(
-    treatment %in% "transplant" & herd %in% "South Selkirks" ~ 400, treatment %in% "reduce wolves" & herd %in% "Charlotte Alplands" ~ 200, treatment %in% "transplant" & herd %in% "Charlotte Alplands" ~ 300, treatment %in% "transplant" & herd %in% "Telkwa" ~ 200, treatment %in% "sterilize wolves" & herd %in% c("Wells Gray North") ~ (max+20) - (max * 0.25),
+    treatment %in% "transplant" & herd %in% "South Selkirks" ~ 250, treatment %in% "reduce wolves" & herd %in% "Charlotte Alplands" ~ 150, treatment %in% "transplant" & herd %in% "Telkwa" ~ 150, treatment %in% "sterilize wolves" & herd %in% c("Wells Gray North") ~ (max+20) - (max * 0.25),
     treatment %in% "reduce wolves" & herd %in% c("Wells Gray North") ~ (max+20) - (max * 0.10),
-    treatment %in% "reduce wolves" & herd %in% "Kennedy Siding" ~ max - (max * 0.05),
+     treatment %in% "sterilize wolves" & herd %in% "Barkerville" ~ 160, treatment %in% "reduce wolves" & herd %in% "Barkerville" ~ 135, treatment %in% "reduce wolves" & herd %in% "Kennedy Siding" ~ max - (max * 0.05),
     treatment %in% "feed" & herd %in% "Kennedy Siding" ~ max - (max * 0.20),
-    treatment %in% "pen" & herd %in% "Columbia North" ~ 325, treatment %in% "reduce moose" & herd %in% "Columbia North" ~ 400, treatment %in% "reduce moose" & herd %in% "Groundhog" ~ 120, treatment %in% "reduce moose" & herd %in% "Hart North" ~ 475, treatment %in% "reduce wolves" ~ max - (max * 0.1),
-    treatment %in% "transplant" ~ max - (max * 0.15),
+    treatment %in% "pen" & herd %in% "Columbia North" ~ 50, treatment %in% "reduce moose" & herd %in% "Columbia North" ~ -5, treatment %in% "reduce wolves" & herd %in% "Columbia North" ~ 90, treatment %in% "reduce moose" & herd %in% "Groundhog" ~ 88, treatment %in% "reduce wolves" & herd %in% "Groundhog" ~ 70, treatment %in% "reduce moose" & herd %in% "Hart North" ~ 420, treatment %in% "reduce wolves" & herd %in% "Hart North" ~ 340, treatment %in% "reduce wolves" ~ max - (max * 0.1), treatment %in% "transplant" ~ max - (max * 0.15),
     treatment %in% "reduce moose" ~ max - (max * 0.2),